 What are you smoking???
 Laws and rules on tobacco, marijuana and e-cigarette ads

 Can my station run an ad for a store named “The Cigaret Shopper”?
 This is probably a violation of federal law.
 The very name of this store promotes cigarettes, and the name cannot be left out of ads because of the FCC’s rule on sponsorship identification.
 Governing federal statutes concerning tobacco advertising are the Cigarette Labeling and Advertising Act of 1970 (amended 1973) and the Comprehensive Smokeless Tobacco Health Education Act of 1986.
 See this BroadcastLawBlog advisory for more details.
-Trying to wiggle around the ban on cigarette advertising by leaving out the name of the store is a violation of the FCC’s sponsor identification rule.
+Trying to wiggle around the ban

-What about advertising “e-cigarettes,” electronic or vapor cigarettes?
+on What about advertising “e-cigarettes,” electronic or vapor cigarettes?
 A qualified yes, for now, according to this legal advisory from Pillsbury (scroll to the bottom).
 The federal government is under pressure to regulate e-cigarettes out of concern that they are becoming a “gateway” drug for children and teenagers.
 This area of law could change rapidly.

 The Food and Drug Administration has issued the following requirements for e-cigarette packages and advertising: